x64bitMango/spoofify/README.md

 So yeah, it’s more of a vibe than an app right now.

+> ## THIS REPOSITORY IS NOT CORRELATED TO THE SPOOFIFY COIN IN ANY WAY NOR DO WE HAVE ANY PLANS ON DOING ANYTHING WITH CRYPTO

 ## The Web App
 ### TODO (aka The “Things That Will Someday Work” list)